turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 operational verification, boundaries, appeal, and exit from punishment or coercion based merely on belief or affiliation.

+For an **un-reality** candidate, preserve it as a cross-scale state/output inside the truth orientation, not a third orientation, ontological denial, or synonym for un-reason or systemic lying.
+An **un-real representation** retains operative public reality-status and practical jurisdiction while independent observation, prediction, consequence, or dissent cannot reliably change its authority or use;
+**organized un-reality** is the stronger multi-channel state.
+Keep fiction, simulation, nonexistence, mistake, falsity, un-reason, systemic lying, and Babelization distinct.
+Do not create *not-reality* as one technical bucket.
+Test a specified representation, domain, participation surface, period, allocations, defeaters, and actual response to correction.
+Preserve the expressive formula “A lie becomes un-real when everyone must inhabit it, and un-reason begins when intelligence is recruited to explain why the visible contradiction cannot count,” but state that *lie* uses the broad systemic-lying register, *everyone* means consequential participation pressure rather than literal unanimity, and *visible* includes inspectable counterevidence rather than only ocular perception.
+For *The Emperor's New Clothes*, retain Andersen's ending: public truth breaks apparent consensus, yet the emperor and train-bearers continue the procession.
+Distinguish speakability from operative correction in confidence, classification, action, resources, jurisdiction, remedy, personnel, or rule; do not make a child, dissident, direct perception, or one exposure automatically sovereign or correct.

+For a **post-disclosure un-reality** candidate, distinguish two branches.
+Acknowledged un-reality persists when the authority accepts the correction but procession inertia keeps operation running. **Defeated-but-operative un-reality** under **correction nullification** requires an independently sustained correction that is publicly available while an identified receiving or carrier system withholds acknowledgment, answerability, adjudication, or uptake and proceeds as though it was never received.
+Trace *Speak → Record → Receive → Answer → Adjudicate → Change operation → Repair* and identify the exact failed interface.
+Do not infer truth from opposition status, bad-actor intent from silence, coordination from convergent non-response, or systemic lying from one unanswered claim.
+Distinguish reasonable investigation, material irrelevance, implementation lag, path dependence, and resource limits. **Bounded de-authorization** may remove only an independently defeated representation's or evidenced carrier-function's specified authority through lawful, proportionate, reviewable procedure; it is not conversion, collective punishment, cultural reprogramming, whole-person defeat, or a shortcut around due process.
+Where a mutually legitimate correction or de-authorization route survives, do not invoke the severe-Babelization secession-or-force fork.

+For an **un-reason--correction-nullification** refinement, preserve the staged but non-necessary relation: un-reason neutralizes what a candidate correction means and can prevent counterevidence from becoming correction; correction nullification neutralizes what an independently sustained correction can do and can prevent correction from becoming consequence.
+Either can occur without the other.
+For a **trusted-carrier correction lock**, use *Epistemic Agency* as the semantic home and require a gain-weighted receiving-field account: high-trust positions withhold distributed credibility, reception, or operative force despite growing ordinary dissent.
+Distinguish personal from functional defection and test carrier defection, validation-rule change, trust reassignment, parallel routing, bypass adjudication, or bounded de-authorization.
+Do not infer the lock, falsehood, coordination, capture, systemic lying, or Shadow-Sovereign rule from agreement, common training, lag, or ordinary gatekeeping.

+For an **auxiliary-un-reality explaining-away cascade**, identify operative U0, the reality-contact event and candidate correction threatening it, authorized U1, U1's independent causal support and reciprocal defeat conditions, its carrier routing, and the operation it protects.
+Use **adverse auxiliary un-real representation** only when U1 assigns adverse agency, guilt, bias, pathology, disloyalty, obstruction, or dangerous status. **Counterfeit Bayesian updating** means authorization or programme utility substitutes for independent evidence;
+legitimate explaining-away by independently supported alternative causes remains outside the construct.
+One adverse or post-hoc explanation establishes neither the cascade nor systemic lying.

 For a **farming, reality-mediated education, and severe-Babelization secession-or-force** candidate, preserve the originating qualification that farming can educate an adult **without person-directed force** because voluntarily